Eye-opening business books

 There are a bunch of good reasons for business book authors to take the book publishing into their own hands.
 Silke and Niels believe that business books should be inviting, practical and beautiful.
 That full-color print should not be an exception, but the rule.
 They believe that moderately priced paperbacks are usually more appealing to readers than weighty hardcovers filled with a few lofty messages and plenty of storytelling.
 To name just a few reasons.

 In 2014, Organize for Complexity was released in English.
-The book (now in its 5th edition) was greeted with phenomenal response.
+The book (now in its 6th edition) was greeted with phenomenal response.
 With its 2nd edition, the book earned a bonus chapter.
-The 4th edition got completely redesigned.
+The 4th edition was completely redesigned and published in a new format.
 2018 saw the publication of OpenSpace Beta now in a 3rd, much improved edition.
 2020 was the year of Essays on Beta, Vol. 1 - a collection of 20 crisp articles by Niels, presented in a delightful design.
-2023 is seeing the publication of What would Deming do? and What would Drucker do? – our first collections of quotes, carefully curated and beautifully designed by Niels.
-A new book by Silke and Niels is also just around the corner: Cell Structure Design – the book on their powerful org design approach, already a classic in the German business book market.
+2023 saw the publication of What would Deming do? and What would Drucker do? – two collections of quotes, carefully curated and beautifully designed by Niels.
+A new book by Silke and Niels is now just around the corner: Cell Structure Design – the book on their powerful org design approach, already a classic in the German business book market.

-You are invited to join the BetaCodex Press movement, too.
+You are invited to join the BetaCodex Press movement!

 The publisher as